MTgravity/mvt-map/README.md

 # mvt-map

 The app relies on a local environment file.
+An example is included ((example.env)[https://github.com/MTgravity/mvt-map/blob/master/example.env]).
+Chang values as necessary and make sure to rename the file to `.env`.

 |Env Var|Ex|Desc|
 |--|--|--|
 |POSTGRES_USER|`mapnerd`|Database username|